SystemsApproach/private5g/software/smallcell.rst

 every command or file name.
 (Exceptions to that rule are explicitly noted.)

-In addition to the physical server used in previous stages, we now assume that server and the external radio are connected to the same L2 network and share an IP subnet.
+In addition to the physical host used in previous stages, we now assume that host and the external radio are connected to the same L2 network and share an IP subnet.
 This is not a hard requirement for all deployments, but it does simplify communication between the radio and the UPF running within Kubernetes on the server.
 Take note of the